Small rain chances return into the weekend

-The clouds move back in Friday, dropping us down into the low 60s.
-There will be a few spotty showers in the region throughout the day, but only about 1/3 of our neighborhoods will see the rain.
-It will also be a bit breezy at times.

-Saturday will be mostly cloudy with low 60s.
-It stays mostly cloudy Sunday with mid 60s and some extra wind.
-A few isolated showers will be around the region Saturday and Sunday, but most of us will stay dry both days.

-A more organized storm system will move into the Heartland early next week, bringing a better chance for widespread rain.
-Depending on how quickly it moves, it will get to eastern Nebraska and western Iowa either Monday or Tuesday.
-Along with the rain, we'll see a little more wind and highs in the upper 50s.
+A more organized weather system will move into the Heartland early next week, bringing a better chance for more of us to see rain.
+Depending on how quickly it moves, it will get to eastern Nebraska and western Iowa either late Monday or Tuesday.

 THURSDAY